 (By the way, I did one of these regularly in Tokyo!
 Can you guess which one?)

 Now, I know you might be thinking: “How can I possibly do this and join a group if I don't speak Japanese?”
 But really, don't worry.
-Japanese people are nothing if not extremely caring, conscientious and kind.
+The Japanese culture is nothing if not extremely caring, conscientious, and kind.

 The tough bit is turning up for the first time, but once you are there everyone will go out of their way to make you feel welcome, and not only that, will really appreciate the fact that a foreigner has come to join them.

-When you start the class, depending on what it is (for example yoga) you might not understand very much, or have to use very much Japanese in the class itself.
+When you start the class, depending on what it is (for example yoga) you might not understand a lot, or have to use a lot of Japanese in the class itself.

-All the magic happens afterwards.
+All the magic happens afterward.
 Every class in Japan – whatever it is – heads to the izakaya after the class and begins the real conversation over nama-biiru and karaage.

-There will probably be one or two people who speak English in the group, but there will certainly be lots of others who don't and it is with these people that you can start to form a relationship with and start to speak Japanese with every week in an authentic way, however basic.
+There will probably be one or two people who speak English in the group, but there will certainly be lots of others who don't, and it is with these people that you can start to form a relationship with and start to speak Japanese with every week in an authentic way, however basic.
+Your language partners are waiting for you at your weekly class!

 In fact, there is no reason why you can't start doing that right now.

-Head over to italki.com, open an account, write your profile and search for people looking for a language partner.
+Head over to a language learning app like italki.com, open an account, write your profile, and search for people looking for a language exchange partner.
 It doesn't matter if they are in Tokyo or Timbuktu!
-If you're going to talk to people online you don't need to worry so much about introductory emails etc.
+If you're going to talk to people on a language exchange platform, you don't need to worry so much about introductory emails, etc.

-What you will probably have to do, however, is try out a number of people until you find someone that you like speaking to.
-So be prepared to do this, and don't feel bad if you don't talk to someone for a second time – just say that you're too busy.
+What you will probably have to do, however, is try out a number of people until you find a person that you like speaking to.
+So be prepared to do this, and don't feel bad if you don't talk to someone for a second time.
+You can always say that you're too busy – or be honest and tell them that you don't feel you're the best match.

-Don't get too hung up on the idea of an exchange.
+Don't get too hung up on the idea of a conversation exchange.
 There are other options.
 Have a look at benkyonihongo.com.
 They have people offering lessons for as little as ¥1,000 per hour.

 OK, they might not be the best teachers in the world, but you don't need them to teach – you just need them to talk and listen.
 Tell them that's what you want – they'll be happy because it makes it easier for them!
 If you can spare a bit of cash (and, let's be honest, ¥1,000 is great value!), this is a quick, hassle-free way to get speaking quickly.